 Creeping thyme that I planted earlier in the season with the instructions I have mentioned above.

-This is creeping thyme that I had planted last summer.
+This is creeping thyme that I planted last summer.

 A close-up view of creeping thyme that I had planted last year.